-It wouldn’t be surprising if Congress throws Trump some sort of bone to quell his veto threats, perhaps in the form of more repairs to existing fences, or more border patrol agents, but it remains to be seen whether the Democrats in the House will allow any work to begin on the wall proper.
+It wouldn’t be surprising if Congress throws Trump some sort of bone to quell his veto threats, perhaps in the form of more repairs to existing fences, or more border patrol agents, but it remains to be seen whether the Democrats in the House and Senate will allow any work to begin on the wall proper.
 In the past, they’ve indicated they might be prepared to trade wall funding for progress on the DACA front, but one wonders if they’re any longer in the mood to play into Trump’s false border crisis narrative.
 There simply is no need for the Trump Wall, none at all, and it’s likely that in just a few years people will look back upon the hard facts of our present situation and wonder what all the hysteria was about.

 Behind all of it, sadly, is a simple truth that goes unspoken, despite having been proved, time and again: hundreds of thousands of strong young people with the will to walk thousands of miles for the prospect of a better life in your country are not a problem.
 They’re a golden opportunity.
 They don’t bring gangs, crime, drugs and dread disease with them.
 They bring guts, and energy, and a steadfast determination to succeed.
 The overwhelming majority will contribute great things to American life and the American economy, given half a chance, because America thrives on diversity, and the economy isn’t the zero-sum game that demagogues like Trump make it out to be.
 When they arrive, and start doing the shitty jobs that Americans won’t do, they create economic demand for food, housing, consumer goods, and all manner of economic commodities.
 Economic demand creates jobs.
 Given a chance to work legally, they also pay taxes.
 They commit very little crime, significantly less than other Americans do, and they raise lots of kids to become full-fledged, English-speaking, Pledge of Allegiance-taking, Flag-waving, military-serving, hard working Americans.
 That’s not just heartening.
 It’s one of the ways you remain a superpower, something Americans used to understand.
 The formula is simple: in times of humanitarian crisis abroad, you seize the opportunity to skim off the very cream of foreign populations and make them your own.
 It isn’t altruism.
 It’s pure self-interest.
 Sometimes, it’s a geopolitical master stroke.